-Chances are people seeking financial information here at Old Oil Stocks – in progress “D” will not find lost riches – see Not a Millionaire from Old Oil Stock.
-The American Oil & Gas Historical Society, which depends on your donations, does not have resources to provide free research of corporate histories.
+The financial information here at Old Oil Stocks – in progress “D” likely will not lead to you finding lost riches – see Not a Millionaire from Old Oil Stock.
+The American Oil & Gas Historical Society depends on your support; AOGHS does not have resources to research all corporate oil histories.

 However, AOGHS continues to look into forum queries as part of its energy education mission.
 Some investigations have revealed little-known stories like Buffalo Bill’s Shoshone Oil Company; many others have found questionable dealings during booms and epidemics of “black gold” fever like Arctic Explorer turns Oil Promoter.

 Visit the Stock Certificate Q & A Forum and view company updates regularly added to the A-to-Z listing at Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”

 D.M.
 Simon Oil and Gas Company incorporated in Pennsylvania on September 13, 1950.
 Fourteen years later, shareholders voted to dissolve the corporation and the Pennsylvania regulators issued a certificate of dissolution dated November 10, 1964.